22 Best Airplane Toys: Baby to Toddler

 These are two of the most common questions when it comes to traveling with a baby to toddler.

 Or, if you have several children, what do you bring to satisfy all these ages?

-This article is full of suggestions of what to pack to keep your baby, toddler or toddler busy on a long flight.
+This article is full of suggestions for what to pack to keep your baby, toddler or preschooler occupied during a long flight.

 I cover air travel with a baby at any stage of development up to what you can bring with you to fly with a toddler and toddler.

-When choosing toys for the plane you should pay attention to:
+When choosing toys for the plane you have to pay attention to: